neo-project/docs/docs/en-us/develop/network/private-chain/solo.md

 ## Starting the private chain

-Run the command line and enter the Neo-CLI directory.
-Then enter  `neo-cli.exe` to start the private chain.
+To start the private chain, enter the neo-cli directory and run neo-cli.exe, or run the command line and enter  `dotnet neo-cli.dll`.
 The private chain is set up successfully when it goes as shown below:

 ![](../assets/solo.png)